Domestic Violence: Victims and Survivors

 - the Order restrains such person from harassing, stalking, or threatening an intimate partner or child of an intimate partner or person, or engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child.

 If your order has any of this language, then your abuser cannot possess a firearm or ammunition for the length of the order.
-Possession means in his or her control or where he or she has access to it (in a car, home, friend's car, house, etc.) Because this is a federal law, it applies in every state.
+Possession means in the abuser's control or where the abuser has access to it (in a car, home, friend's car, house, etc.) Because this is a federal law, it applies in every state.

 There is an exception to this law.
 Members of the Armed Forces and federal and state (including at the local level) law enforcement personnel who require a firearm for duty may be able to possess one only while on duty and not at other times.